C. Hugh Holman

-C. Hugh Holman (February 24, 1914 – October 14, 1981) was an American literary scholar, academic administrator and detective novelist.
+Clarence Hugh Holman (February 24, 1914 – October 14, 1981) was an American literary scholar, academic administrator and detective novelist.
 He was a Professor of English at the University of North Carolina Chapel Hill and its Provost from 1966 to 1968.
 He was the vice president of the National Humanities Center.
 He was the author of many books about Southern literature, and the founding co-editor of the Southern Literary Journal.
 He was the recipient of several awards.

 Early life

 Clarence Hugh Holman was born on February 24, 1914, in Cross Anchor, Spartanburg County, South Carolina.
 He was educated in Gaffney and Clinton.

 Holman graduated with a bachelor of science in chemistry from Presbyterian College in 1936.
 He subsequently earned a bachelor of arts from the same institution in 1939.
 He enrolled at the University of North Carolina at Chapel Hill in 1946, and he earned a PhD in American Literature in 1949.
 His thesis was about the historical fiction of William Gilmore Simms.